 Many new moms have feelings like these that don't go away or get better in a couple days.
-Talk to your doctor or call First Connections for a free, confidential visit if something doesn't feel right at any time, even in pregnancy.
+Talk to your doctor or request a free family visit if something doesn't feel right at any time, even in pregnancy.
 With help, you and your baby will be well. more

 At birth, Rhode screens every baby for 30 conditions, including hearing loss. more

 Talk to your doctor or a family planning agency about a birth control option that's best for you.
 If you are thinking of having more children, talk about your reproductive life plan and pregnancy spacing. more

 Doctors recommend that adults and adolescents who will be around infants be vaccinated with a single dose of Tdap.
 This could include parents, siblings, grandparents, babysitters, and other child care providers.
 Tdap protects against, among other diseases, pertussis.
 Infants are too young to be fully immunized against pertussis, but an infant's exposure to the illness can be reduced if he or she only comes into contact with people who are vaccinated.
 This practice is called cocooning.

 The Women, Infants, and Children (WIC) Program provides many services for eligible families, including breastfeeding support, medical and social service referrals, and checks for healthy foods. more